begoechavarren/sermadrid/README.md

 4. Create the following GitHub Actions variables in the GitHub repository:
     - `BACKEND_CORS_ORIGINS`: A comma-separated list of origins allowed to access the backend to configure the CORS policy (in this case just the frontend: *["http://{DO_DROPLET_IP}", "http://{DOMAIN_NAME}", "http://www.{DOMAIN_NAME}"]*)
 5. Run GitHub actions `deploy-app.yml` workflow to deploy the app

+TODO: Add comment about the CICD retrieving the mlflow server from latest ML Infrastructure GitHub actions workflow

 ## ➡️ Next Steps